 For instance, lasers count how many people are in the building, infrared cameras show the number of empty parking spaces, and the chat corners in the building are arranged on a spot map.

 With even more specific sensors, FlexWhere can provide an analysis of the comfort level in the building.
 These could be sensors that measure the temperature, humidity or CO2 level in a meeting room.

 Sensors can contribute to well-being

 The central question for building management when introducing this smart technology into the office must therefore be: how does it contribute to employee satisfaction, without violating privacy?
 Our partner Ikanda has extensive experience with sensors, smart cameras and lasers in an office environment.
-Check out Ikanda’s website for more current and feasible examples.
+Our partner Ikanda has extensive experience with sensors, smart cameras and lasers in an office environment.
+Check out the site of Ikanda for more current and feasible examples.